vmware/vic-product/docs/user_doc/vic_vsphere_admin/bridge_network.md

 # Configure Bridge Networks #

 Bridge networks are the network or networks that container VMs use to communicate with each other.
 Every virtual container host (VCH) must have a unique bridge network.

 In Docker terminology, the bridge network corresponds to the default bridge network on a Docker host.
 You can also create additional bridge networks, that correspond to Docker user-defined networks.
+For information about default bridge networks and user-defined networks, see [Docker container networking](https://docs.docker.com/engine/userguide/networking/) in the Docker documentation.

 **IMPORTANT**: Do not use the bridge network for any other VM workloads, or as a bridge for more than one VCH.